-Environmental Aspect Commencement: Cessation: Requirements and Responsibilities Reporting Monitoring & Reporting Responsibility Proponent Construction Superintendent Principal Civil Contractor (Refer Section 5.7) (Refer Section 3.4.3 of EMP by BMT WBM and Section 6 of VMRP by Stockland) protection goals are achieved.
+Environmental Aspect Commencement: Cessation: Requirements and Responsibilities Reporting Monitoring & Reporting Responsibility Proponent Construction Superintendent Principal Civil Contractor Weed Management (Refer Section 5.7) (Refer Section 3.4.3 of EMP by BMT WBM and Section 6 of VMRP by Stockland) Once Off Maintenance is achieved and the environmental protection goals are achieved.
+Effective weed management measures need to be implemented to minimise infestation on and off site during construction.
 The Principal Contractor and the proponent will be responsible for the implementation and refinement of all Weed Management measures, including wash down facilities, edge planting to high conservation areas.
-Please refer to Section 5.7 for further details. compliance, to be included in the reporting to the superintendent.
+Please refer to Section 5.7 for further details.
+Monthly monitoring of weeds at all disturbed areas and vehicle access locations.
+Results, including the control measures implemented and any non- compliance, to be included in the reporting to the superintendent.
 Certification of the origin of earthworks material is also required.
 Documentation to be issued by the contractor to the Superintendent.
 Superintendent to review and ensure all is satisfactory prior to issuing to the Project Certifier.
-Project Certifier to then issue to the Project Co-ordinator for submission to the Authority.
+Project Certifier to then issue to the Project Coordinator for submission to the Authority.
 Submission to be made every six months.
-Coordination of weed management within the rehabilitated areas of the EPZ and other conservation areas in accordance with the Environmental Rehabilitation Plan.
+Preparation of an Annual Compliance Report (ACR) Coordination of weed management within the rehabilitated areas of the EPZ and other conservation areas in accordance with the Environmental Rehabilitation Plan.
+Report received and satisfactory.
 Site management measures inspected and satisfactory.
 Rectification works inspected and satisfactory Certification of fill material received and satisfactory Corrective actions inspected and satisfactory.
 Documentation, including satisfactory Monthly Environmental Compliance Report issued to the Proponent.
-Limiting machinery access near retained vegetation, frog zone, frog buffer and the EPZ.
+Weed management measures implemented Limiting machinery access near retained vegetation, frog zone, frog buffer and the EPZ.
 Wash-down facilities are provided on site.
 Certification of the origin of construction material is required to manage the importation of weed species onto site.
 Green waste handling, stockpiling and disposal procedures will be developed and implemented on the site.
 Plant material will be removed from site in a manner which reduces disturbance and is to be disposed of at an approved green waste disposal facility or mulched on-site for landscaping purposes.
 Machinery used for earth-moving and vegetation-clearing will be cleaned and inspected prior to the commencement of work to identify any attached material that needs to be removed to avoid the spread of weeds.
 Log book to be kept to record all management measures implemented on site.
 Regular monitoring noted in log book for all disturbed and access areas.
-Notify the Construction Superintendent of non-compliances as soon as possible.
+Notify the Construction Superintendent of noncompliances as soon as possible.
 Monthly Environmental Compliance Report issued to the Construction Superintendent.